Data Protection and Privacy Statement

 6. Am I under an obligation to provide data?

-Clients, business partners and service providers who have a valid contract with us should only provide the personal data needed to perform the relevant contractual obligation.
-If you decide not to supply required data to us, we may be unable to respond to your request in a timely fashion if it requires the processing of certain pieces of data.
+Clients, business partners and service providers who have a valid contract with us, as well as their employees and corporate representatives, should only provide the personal data needed for the commencement and execution of a business relationship and the data required to perform the relevant contractual obligations as well as the personal data we are legally obligated to collect.
+If you decide not to supply required data to us, we may be unable to respond to your request in a timely fashion or might have to refuse to conclude a contract, if it requires the processing of certain pieces of data.

 7. To what extent does Nomura Asset Management Europe KVG mbH engage in automated decision-making?